Charles Schwab vs Cash App (2025)

 Extra Features

-In 2020, CashApp announced it was acquiring Credit Karma Tax, a free do-it-yourself tax-filing service, and has made it part of its application unit, making tax-filing services one feature unique to CashApp and not offered to Schwab customers.
-CashApp also offers a cash-back rewards program for users to earn rewards when they spend money using their CashApp card.
+In 2020, CashApp said it was buying Credit Karma Tax, a free DIY tax-filing service, and merged it into its platform, making tax-filing a unique feature not available with Schwab.
+CashApp also provides a cash-back rewards program for users who spend with their CashApp card.

-Schwab’s extra features include all the tools you would expect to use to be a successful trader, such as charting, back testing, trading scripts, automated trading, alerts, and customizable watch lists.
-Most importantly, Schwab offers access to professional portfolio management services.
+Schwab’s extra features include all the tools expected for effective trading, such as charting, backtesting, trading scripts, automated trades, alerts, and adjustable watch lists.
+Crucially, Schwab also gives you access to professional portfolio management services.

 Promotions